 Flashpoint: Parker is this to Team One.
 He cares greatly for each team member, can get fiercely protective over them, sometimes refer to them as "children" and at one point even tells Spike that he loves him like a son.

-Game of Thrones: King Robb Stark, King Renly Baratheon and Queen Daenerys Targaryen are shown to be caring and affable commanders towards even the lowliest soldier in their army.
+King Renly Baratheon and Queen Daenerys Targaryen are shown to be caring and affable commanders towards even the lowliest soldier in their army.

 Grey's Anatomy: Dr. Bailey is a harsh overlord but is also very defensive of the interns in her charge.
 On occasion she even seems to see herself as a mother figure, such as after Denny's death.

 Grimm: This is played with with Captain Renard, who does appear to genuinely care for the welfare of his men, particularly Nick.
 Which causes friction to appear with whatever organization he belongs to.
 On the other hand, he had no problem telling Adalind to drug Hank to get close to Nick.
 And when Adalind was Brought Down to Normal, he abandoned the former since they were of no use to him anymore.